Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA: Introduction

+Apart from, binary, antipodal and ternary UD spreading codes higher alphabet $k$-ary spreading codes were studied by Lu \emph{et al.} \cite{LuShan2018} for the multiple-access adder channels.

-In this work, for the first time we consider the problem of designing a fast decoder for antipodal UD code sets which achieve the maximum number of users $K_{max}^a$ presented in \cite{michel2012}.
-These recursive construction sets, which connect the vector spaces to Galois extensions, provide one possible construct out of all UD code sets which are distinct from other known constructs, shown in Table \ref{table:antipodal}.
-The proposed decoder is designed in a such a way that the user can uniquely recover the information bits with a very simple decoder, which uses only a few comparisons.
-In contrast to the ML decoder, the proposed decoder has a much lower computational complexity.
-Simulation results in terms of bit error rate (BER) demonstrate that the proposed decoder has a degradation of only $1-2$ dB compared to the ML decoder at a BER of $10^{-3}$.
+In this work, for the first time we consider the problem of designing a low-complexity decoder that has a complexity of $\mathcal{O}(LK \:\mathsf{log}_2(K))$ for UD code sets in \cite{michel2012} having the maximum number of users $K_{\rm{max}}^a$.
+The code sets presented in \cite{michel2012} are also recursive, which make use of a linear map between vector spaces to Galois field extensions.
+These UD code sets are one possible construction of all possible distinct UD code sets, shown in Table \ref{table:antipodal}.
+Simulation results in terms of bit-error-rate (\acs{BER}) demonstrate that the proposed decoder has a degradation of only $1-2$ dB in SNR compared to the ML decoder at a BER of $10^{-3}$.

+Our contributions are summarized as follows: \begin{enumerate}[label=(\arabic*)] \item We present the proofs for the important \textit{\bf{Propositions 1-4}} that are presented for the first time in \cite{michel2012}.
+Those new prepositions are actually the broken down versions of the unique decodability (UD) property. \item Moreover, for the first time, based on \textit{\bf{Propositions 1-4}}, we formally prove that the maximum number of users for the given $L=8$ is $K_{\rm{max}}^a=13$. \item The minimum Manhattan distance is proved to be $4$ for the recursive UD code sets in \cite{michel2012}. \item We develop a low-complexity decoder that has a complexity of $\mathcal{O}(LK\:\mathsf{log}_2(K))$ for our developed UD code sets in \cite{michel2012} having the maximum number of users $K_{\rm{max}}^a$. \item We compute the complexity of the deterministic noiseless detection algorithm (\acs{NDA}) presented in \cite{michel2012} and perform some complexity analysis for the proposed fast (low-complexity) detection algorithm (\acs{FDA}).